Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 1. Ghee is clarified butter.
 It is 100% butterfat, with no proteins, lactose or water.

-2. Rich in Vitamins A, D and K2 (IF pastured-raised), butter fat is a bonanza of nutrients
+2. If from pastured cows, both ghee and butter contain Vitamins A, D and K2, a bonanza of nutrients

-3. Lacking water, it doesn’t splatter when cooking.
+3. Lacking water, ghee doesn’t spatter when cooking.
+Butter can spatter or pop if too hot.

-4. Lacking starch and protein, it doesn’t burn.
+4. Lacking starch and protein, ghee doesn’t burn like butter will.

-Regular butter still has traces of whey and casein proteins as well as lactose (sugar).
-For many of us, this creates an allergy, intolerance or digestive problem.
-And it can burn and pop when heated.
+6. Regular butter still has traces of whey and casein proteins as well as lactose (sugar) and a little water.
+For many of us, the proteins and lactose can create an allergy, intolerance or digestive problem.
+Ghee is very low in allergenic substances.

-Humans ate no dairy until we began to domesticate animals instead of hunting them.
-We soon learned that fresh sheep, goat, horse or yak milk had some benefits.
-It can be fermented to keep longer and is nutritious and filling when raw.
+Humans did not eat dairy until we began to domesticate animals instead of hunting them.
+We learned that fresh, raw pastured sheep, goat, horse or yak milk had some benefits.
+It can be fermented to keep longer and is nutritious and filling.

 We started milking domesticated animals about 13,000 years ago – very recent in our evolutionary history.
 It was probably difficult to adapt to animal milk at first.
 But we persisted.